jadengong/monopoly-board/README.md

         --size;
     }
 ```
 Description: Deletes a node at the head of a circular linked list.
 First checks if the list is empty, then if there is only one node in the list.
 Otherwise iterate to the last node and link the previous and next nodes prior to deletion.
+Best case of O(1) can be achieved if there is only one node in the list, or if the list is empty.
+Worse case of O(N) can be achieved if the list has more than one node, then traversal must happen.

 Time Complexity:
 - Best Case: O(1)